Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 3. Negative friends and family.
 This refers to people who pull you back down whenever you try for success.
 They tend to feel like your success is an attack on them - like you’re saying, “Hey, I came from the same place as you, and I made something of myself.”
 Choose to spend your time with people who add to your life, not people who take away from it.

 4. The comfort zone.
 Activities and situations that are non-threatening and familiar lie inside your comfort zone.
-Most people don’t want to go outside their comfort zone, however, nearly everything you’re craving will lie outside of it!
-If you want a comfortable life while achieving your financial goals, you will need to step outside of your comfort zone.
+However, nearly everything you’re craving will lie outside of it!

 5. Low emotional quotient.
 A high emotional quotient is the ability to control your emotions regardless of your environment or situation.
 As you go through life, you’ll realize that not many things are within your direct control.
-However, your emotions are!
-When you have a lower emotional quotient, you may find it difficult to control your emotions and you will be easily affected by the smallest things.
+However, your emotions are.

 6. Trying to save everyone.
-You only have to help the people you want to help—you don’t owe anything to anyone else.
 It may seem noble to give up your own needs to help others but you can’t give away what you don’t have.
 So, help yourself first.
 Take care of your own life, your income, your personal goals, and start thriving.

 7. Relying on willpower.
 Many people believe that if they push themselves hard enough, they will succeed no matter what.
-However, the opposite approach works much better.
-If you can structure your time and environment well, you’ll feel the gravitational pull toward success without needing much willpower at all.
+However, if you can structure your time and environment well, you’ll feel the gravitational pull toward success without needing much willpower at all.

 Actions to take